 - Ensure that your video pitch is 3 minutes long or less.
-We will not review any content beyond the 3-minute mark. - · Your video pitch should be in English or have English subtitles or transcript provided.
+We will not review any content beyond the 3-minute mark. - · Your video pitch should be in English.
 If your pitch includes words that are not translatable to English, please write out the full spelling of the word in the subtitle or transcript. - The file size limit is 800MB.
-See below for accepted file types. - · Any music or photos used in your video pitch must be free of copyright.
-Please provide links or other proof that any third-party content used in your video is copyright-free. - · Finalist and winner videos will be shared publicly.
+See below for accepted file types. - Any music or photos used in your video pitch must be free of copyright.
+Please provide links or other proof that any third-party content used in your video is copyright-free. - Finalist and winner videos will be shared publicly.
 Please make sure you have made this clear to anyone included in your video and that you can prove they gave you permission to include them.
-If in doubt, please use footage that does not include faces (e.g., shows groups of people from a distance). - · Your pitch will not be scored based on your English proficiency, but rather your ability to inspire and gain support for your idea and vision. - · Please contact us at GEEP@naaee.org if you have any issues uploading or have any questions about the type of pitch you submit. - 4.
-What is your solution?
+If in doubt, please use footage that does not include faces (e.g., shows groups of people from a distance). - · Your pitch will not be scored based on your English proficiency, but rather your ability to inspire and gain support for your idea and vision. - We highly encourage you not to use AI-generated content, such as AI-generated photos or videos.

+Please contact us at GEEP@naaee.org if you have any issues uploading or have any questions about the type of pitch you submit.

+4. What is your solution?
 Be sure to specify: (max 500 words)